casoon/dragonfly-docs/docs/components/index.md

 ## Integration

-Die Casoon UI Library kann einfach in verschiedene Frameworks integriert werden:
+The Casoon UI Library can be easily integrated into various frameworks:

 ### React